-The 22% (PLN 11,264 thousand) increase in property maintenance costs was primarily due to a rise in property tax expenses by PLN 6,000 thousand, of which 60% was a result of the increase in space delivered from in 2022 (taxable from 2023), and the remaining 40% was due to higher property tax rates.
-The increase in property maintenance costs can be attributed to a rise in technical maintenance costs of PLN 2,000 thousand and a rise in security and cleaning costs of PLN 2,200 thousand.
-These increases reflect the rise in the volume of completed space and the rise of the minimum statutory wage in 2023.
+The 24% (PLN 9,900 thousand) increase in property maintenance costs was primarily due to a rise in property tax expenses by PLN 4,870 thousand, of which 80% was a result of the increase in space delivered from 1 January 2021 to 1 January 2022, and the remaining 20% was due to higher property tax rates.
+The increase in property maintenance costs can be attributed to a rise in technical maintenance costs of PLN 1,700 thousand and a rise in security and cleaning costs of PLN 1,500 thousand.
+These increases reflect the rise in the volume of completed space and parks.
+In the reporting period, the Group recognized a provision of PLN 1,322 thousand for potential claims by Pruszków District Governor related to changes in the perpetual usufruct charge.